Pachwenko/points/README.md

 You can preview the production build with `npm run preview`.
 You should do this before deploying to make sure everything looks right!

+## Testing

+This project uses [Cypress](https://cypress.io) for E2E testing.
+There currently are no component level tests, but they may be included in the future (may vitest?).

+To open the cypress runner yourself do `npx cypress open` and to just run the tests `npm run test`

+A helpful link to the assertions you can do: https://docs.cypress.io/guides/references/assertions

+Doing our best to follow the Cypress best practices outlined here https://docs.cypress.io/guides/references/best-practices

 # [Supabase](https://supabase.com/)